shipshapecode/tether/docs/3-Advanced/1-embedding_tether.md

 ## Embedding Tether

-Tether is designed to be embedable in other libraries.
+Tether is designed to be embeddable in other libraries.

 There is one thing you should think about doing to create an embedded Tether: